TheCowboyAI/nixos-yubikey/guide.md

 Usually the Owner of the key can do this.

+This IS an appropriate environment in which to do so.
+You will always know that this build works with your key.

+If you forgot the keys, sure pull it out and look them up, that is it's purpose.

 ### Why do we need hardening?

 We want an environment as safe as writing a bunch of symbols on a piece of paper and hiding the paper.